 - Citi Field in the borough of Queens

 - Barclays Center in Brooklyn

 Even if you don’t plan on visiting these places, you can go through the guides to look for suitable nearby parking services.
 For example, the Barclays Center parking guide offers plenty of information on many Brooklyn parking lots and rates!

 If you are trying to avoid getting a parking ticket in New York City, be sure to give yourself ample time to find a legal spot to park your car.
 Rushing may lead to hasty parking decisions or missing posted signage that may warrant a parking ticket.

 Manhattan is a destination on almost everyone’s bucket list and a shining example of life in America.
 Though the city is always a leader in innovation and technology, it may not be the best place to bring your car if you can help it.

-Some say it is easier to get NYC parking tickets than it is to park legally!
+Some say it is easier to get an NYC parking violation than it is to park legally!
 Parking in the city is difficult due to a shortage of affordable legal parking and a surplus of cars.
 With a constantly growing population and a thriving tourist economy, the problem will probably not get better with time.
 Parking enforcement tightens every year to help fund the city and to keep the streets under control.

 If you are planning on spending time in the city, know that it is easily accessible to those without a car, and using alternative transportation can be an immersive experience in the culture.
 If you do have to drive your own car, make sure you do your research beforehand because getting a parking ticket in NYC may end up costing more than you’d think.
 In case you get a ticket, use our tips to fight it successfully!